-Flathead Gymnastics Academy was originally established in the Flathead Valley in the late 1980’s, and was acquired by current ownership in August 2011 when Keeley Lowney purchased the gym.
-Keeley was joined by her husband, David Tighe, in May 2016 as co-owner and head coach of the gym.
-The gym has developed and grown under the current ownership of Keeley and David Tighe since 2011, and continues to grow with their shared vision of providing quality gymnastics to the Flathead Valley.
+Flathead Gymnastics Academy was originally established in the Flathead Valley in the late 1980’s.
+Keeley Lowney acquired ownership of the gym in August 2011, and was joined by her husband, David Tighe, in May 2016.
+The gym has developed and grown under the leadership of Co-Owners and Head Coaches David and Keeley Tighe since 2011, and continues to grow through their shared vision of providing quality gymnastics to the Flathead Valley.

-In addition to attending outside educational clinics, Flathead Gymnastics Academy has created opportunities to bring outside expertise to the gym by hosting clinics for team gymnasts in Kalispell.
-Gymnasts and coaches at Flathead Gymnastics Academy have greatly benefited from outside leaders in the field of gymnastics teaching clinics at FGA in recent years.
-Recent clinicians include: three-time Olympian and top Venezuelan Gymnast Jessica Lopez and her coach Nilson Madeiros-Savage in 2012; Jim, Nancy, and David Tighe from Gem State Gymnastics in 2014; owner of Palouse Empire Gymnastics in Moscow, Idaho, Mark Kindelspire, in 2015; and National Team Coaches and Boise State University gymnastics coaches, Neil and Patty Resnick in 2016.
+FGA has also brought outside expertise into the gym by hosting clinics for team gymnasts in Kalispell.
+FGA gymnasts and coaches have greatly benefited from leaders in the field of gymnastics teaching clinics at FGA.
+Clinicians include: three-time Olympian and top Venezuelan Gymnast Jessica Lopez and her coach Nilson Madeiros-Savage (2012); Jim and Nancy Tighe from Gem State Gymnastics in Boise, Idaho (2014); Mark Kindelspire from Palouse Empire Gymnastics in Moscow, Idaho (2015); and National Team Coaches and Boise State University gymnastics coaches, Neil and Patty Resnick (2016 and 2019).

-As Flathead Gymnastics Academy continues to grow, develop, and evolve each year to better serve community families, owners David and Keeley Tighe continue to focus on providing quality gymnastics to the valley through their shared vision and love for the sport of gymnastics.
+As Flathead Gymnastics Academy continues to grow, develop, and evolve each year to better serve community families, owners David and Keeley Tighe continue to focus on providing quality gymnastics to the Flathead Valley through their shared vision and love for the sport of gymnastics.
 FGA’s mission statement encompasses their vision and heart for the gym: